 How can you best position the technology for partnership and follow-on investment?
 How will you hone your pitch and present the data package?

 Zenios, Makower, and Yock.
 Biodesign: The Process of Innovating New Medical Technologies, 2nd Edition.
 Cambridge University Press, 2015.

-Columbia Biomedical Technology Accelerator applicant teams must be composed of at least one clinical representative and one engineering representative.
+Columbia Biomedical Technology Accelerator applicant teams must be composed of at least one clinical representative and one basic scientist or engineering representative.
 If awarded, each representative must have an active and significant role in the execution of the project (i.e. no substitutes, no pinch hitters).
 Examples of suitable team members include the clinical PI, the engineering PI, their post-docs, graduate students, fellows, residents, CTV Technology Licensing Officers, as well as Columbia Executives/Entrepreneurs in residence or other external advisors with significant industry, entrepreneurial or investor experience.

 Teams should aim to send at least one representative to each Boot Camp session.
 However, we strongly recommend that as many team members as possible participate.